michael-koller-91/character-waypoints/README.md

 A mod for Factorio.
 Adds a shortcut that automatically walks the character to the current cursor position.

-## issue TODOs

-* there are some super small gaps where the player can walk through but not when it walks automatically

 ## potential TODOs

 * in data.lua, what is the shortcut order?